Altimar21/MapExtractor/README.md

 Simply tool for extract Map Tile from tileServer

-Work with a config file like this:
+Work with a config.json file:

 ```
 {